kubernetes/enhancements/keps/sig-node/20200303-shared-pod-limits.md

 assigned to the pod level cgroup.

 The implications of the current `Burstable` definition is that if any containers belonging to the Pod don't define a limit, then those containers are effectively not limited by the Linux kernel.
-Conversely, if all of the containers provided a limit, then even though the pod level cgroup is configured with the sum of those limits, there is no significance to this since no container can ever use more of the resource than what is defined in the container level cgroup.
+Conversely (as happens in the `Guaranteed` QoS level), if all of the containers provided a limit, then even though the pod level cgroup is configured with the sum of those limits, there is no significance to this since no container can ever use more of the resource than what is defined in the container level cgroup.

 The proposal in this KEP is to allow users to opt-in to a slightly modified definition of the `Burstable` QoS level.
 In this modified definition, the sum of all defined container limits for each resource are always assigned to the pod-level cgroup.
 This is done by adding an attribute called